Should You Meet With a Financial Planner and What Should You Discuss?

 On the other hand, there are so many considerations when planning for retirement, from taxes to the products you buy to secure lifetime income, and you need the best tools to guarantee success.

-We also give you a heads up on the types of questions an advisor will be asking you, in addition to some common terms used by advisors and their definitions.
+This article will prepare you for what happens when you meet with a financial advisor, if you choose to do so, including questions to ask an advisor during the interview process, at your first meeting, and during your annual review.
+We will also give you a heads up on the types of questions an advisor will be asking you as well as common terms used by advisors and their definitions.

 Do Not Be Shy About Asking Questions